 In regards to Amazon:

-WineandDrama.com participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com
+Alexandra Andersen of Wine & Drama is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to wineanddrama.com.

 I’m telling you because I value our relationship.
 This way you understand that to make all of this fantastic content and wine-induced revelry possible, I need to make a little cash to buy more wine, coffee, cheese, and pay for my high-speed internet access to keep this show happening.